-- The simplest form of chromatin is present in non dividing eukaryotic cells, when chromosomes are not sufficiently condensed to be visible by light microscope. - Chromosomes are normally visible under a light microscope only when the cell is undergoing the metaphase of cell division, when the chromosome is in its most condensed state.
+- Chromatin replication of DNA - The simplest form of chromatin is present in non dividing eukaryotic cells, when chromosomes are not sufficiently condensed to be visible by light microscope. - Chromosomes are normally visible under a light microscope only when the cell is undergoing the metaphase of cell division, when the chromosome is in its most condensed state.